ubsicap/usfm/docs/notes_basic/xrefs.rst

 	**Important:** See :doc:`Syntax Notes </about/syntax>` for addition information on the use of :ref:`endmarkers <syntax_endmarkerInNotes>` for elements within cross reference content.

 .. _usfmn_x-content:
-.. index:: cross reference (content)
+.. index:: cross reference; content

 -----